$G_2$-instantons over asymptotically cylindrical manifolds: Time-uniform convergence

 Setting each $\mathcal{N}_{D_{z}}\left( H_{0}\right) =0$, and choosing, at first, a curve $\gamma \left( \ell \right) =\left.
 H_{\ell }\right\vert _{D_{z}}$ of Hermitian metrics on $\left. \mathcal{E}\right\vert _{D_{z}}$, we write [cf. $ \left( \ref{eq def rhoW}\right)$] {norm!functional!$\mathcal{N}_{D_z}$}

 Each $D_{z}$ being a compact complex surface, it is known [ibid.] that this definition of $\mathcal{N} _{D_{z}}$ is in fact path-independent.

-In view of \emph{Proposition \ref{Prop Uniform upper bound}}, underlying this article's \emph{main Theorem}, one would like to derive, for small enough $\left\vert z\right\vert $, a time-uniform \emph{lower} bound on the `energy density' given by the $\omega-$trace of the restriction of curvature $\left.F_{H_t}\right\vert _{D_{z}}$:
+In view of \emph{Proposition \ref{Prop Uniform upper bound}} below, which underlies this article's main result [\emph{Theorem \ref{Thm MAIN THEOREM}}], one would like to derive, for small enough $\left\vert z\right\vert $, a time-uniform \emph{lower} bound on the `energy density' given by the $\omega-$trace of the restriction of curvature $\left.F_{H_t}\right\vert _{D_{z}}$:

-Recalling that $\xi _{t}\in \Gamma \left( \limfunc{End} \mathcal{E} \right) $ is defined by $H_{t}=H_{0}e^{\xi _{t}}$ (hence is self-adjoint with respect to both metrics), write $\bar{\lambda}_{t}$ for its highest eigenvalue as in $\left( \ref{eq def lambda bar}\right)$ and set
+Recalling that $\xi _{t}\in \Gamma \left( \func{End} \mathcal{E} \right) $ is defined by $H_{t}=H_{0}e^{\xi _{t}}$ (hence is self-adjoint with respect to both metrics), write $\bar{\lambda}_{t}$ for its highest eigenvalue as in $\left( \ref{eq def lambda bar}\right)$ and set